ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-hardaker-dnsop-must-not-ecc-gost.md

 # Deprecating ECC-GOST algorithms in DNSSEC

-The ECC-GOST {{RFC5933}} algorithm MUST NOT be used when creating DS records.
+The GOST R 34.11-94 {{RFC5933}} algorithm MUST NOT be used when creating DS records.
 Validating resolvers MUST treat DS records as insecure.
 If no other DS records of accepted cryptographic algorithms are available, the DNS records below the delegation point MUST be treated as insecure.

 The ECC-GOST {{RFC5933}} algorithm MUST NOT be used when creating DNSKEY and RRSIG records.
 Validating resolvers MUST treat RRSIG